dingmyu/hlsm/setup.md

 login on port ip:3389 with username

-you will have a display named rdp0
+you will have a display named rdp0, you can get the display alias by `echo $DISPLAY`

 ## If we use xvnc
 vncserver :1